NeoMutt 2024-04-25-76-g20fe7b

 ◆ mutt_is_application_pgp()

-SecurityFlags mutt_is_application_pgp ( struct Body b)
+SecurityFlags mutt_is_application_pgp ( const struct Body b)

 Does the message use PGP?